musicglue/mongoid-slug/README.md

 Adhoc checking whether a string is unique on a per Model basis
 --------------------------------------------------------------

-Lets say you want to have a auto-suggest function on your GUI that could provide a preview of what the url or slug could be before the form to create the record was submitted.
+Lets say you want to have an auto-suggest function on your GUI that could provide a preview of what the url or slug could be before the form to create the record is submitted.

 You can use the UniqueSlug class in your server side code to do this, e.g.